242 victims of violent crime in Kansas to receive compensation - NewsBreak

 Related

 KANSAS CITY, Kan.
-(WIBW) - A federal jury convicted a Kansas veteran of wire fraud and theft of government funds in charges related to a scheme to defraud the U.S. Department of Veterans Affairs out of disability benefits.
-According to court documents, Bruce Hay, 53, of Greely, a U.S. Army...
+(KCTV) - A Kansas veteran who schemed to defraud the U.S. Department of Veterans Affairs out of disability benefits and was subsequently charged has been found guilty by a federal jury.
+According to the U.S. Department of Justice, 53-year-old Bruce Hay of was found guilty of six...

 FBI moves to seize bank deposits in alleged $10 million fraud of Kansas foster care provider